franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 ## Introduction

-Let's build the basic boilerplate for an OpenId Connect based Authentication mechanism for our Node.js / Typescript apps that supports SSO (Single Sign On experience) out of the box and that will fit very well with a microservice architecture with no statefulness added.
+Let's build the basic boilerplate for an OpenId Connect based Authentication mechanism for our Node.js / Typescript app that supports SSO (Single Sign On experience) out of the box and that will fit very well with a microservice architecture with no statefulness added.

 This sort of setup is great for microservice architectures because

-- it provides a clear authentication (and authorization) interfaces based on industries best practices
+- it provides clear authentication (and authorization) interfaces based on industries best practices
 - it works well with self contained auth tokens that can be used for communications across microservices
 - it requires no extra stateful layers (such as session databases)
 - it can be easily expanded to make up a Single Sign on experience across multiple apps and even across companies.